DCY512/MCB-U-code/README.md

-Official implementation of the paper "Enhancing Occluded X-Ray Security Screening via Collaborative Optimization and Representation Learning" (The Visual Computer).

-# MCB-Convex + CoordAtt-U (DvXray Dual-View Multi-Label)
+# MCB-U

 Official PyTorch implementation of:

-**MCB-Convex and CoordAtt-U: A Collaborative Optimization-Representation Framework for Occluded X-Ray Security Screening**
+**Enhancing Occluded X-Ray Security Screening via Collaborative Optimization and Representation Learning**
 (*submitted to* **The Visual Computer**)

 This repository targets **dual-view image-level multi-label classification** on **DvXray**.